xcore/sc_spdif/app_spdif_tx_example/doc/index.rst

 Import and Build the Application
 ++++++++++++++++++++++++++++++++

 #.
-Open xTimeComposer and open the edit perspective (Window->Open Perspective->XMOS Edit).
+Open xTIMEcomposer and open the edit perspective (Window->Open Perspective->XMOS Edit).
 #.
-Locate the ``S/PDIF Transmit Demo`` item in the xSOFTip pane on the bottom left of the window and drag it into the Project Explorer window in the xTimeComposer.
+Locate the ``S/PDIF Transmit Demo`` item in the xSOFTip pane on the bottom left of the window and drag it into the Project Explorer window in the xTIMEcomposer.
 #.
 Click on the ``app_spdif_tx_example`` item in the Explorer pane.
 #.
 This will also cause the modules on which this application depends to be imported as well.
 #.
 This application depends on ``module_spdif_tx`` only.